 When we test the same DUT under ETC, the maximum measured EIS would be -82.15dBm + MTSU = -82.15dBm +5.45dB = -76.7dBm > -76.96dBm.
 The DUT would be failed due to the larger MTSU in ETC condition.

-Since the DUT is good enough to pass the test under NTC, it’s reasonable to pass the same DUT under ETC. The test limit needs to be adapted taking the MTSU difference between NTC and ETC into consideration.
+Option 1: Since the DUT is good enough to pass the test under NTC, it’s reasonable to pass the same DUT under ETC. The test limit needs to be adapted taking the MTSU difference between NTC and ETC into consideration.
 If the TT under ETC condition is specified as TTETC = TTNTC + (MTSUETC – MTSUNTC), the same DUT could be passed with actual EIS performance unchanged.

 It should be highlighted that the MTSU and TT under normal condition is not changed, so there is no risk of bad UE being released into the market.

+Option 2: Another alternative option might be using the same calculation method as NTC (option 2).
+In this case the TT could be calculated as in below table, and a purple line in the figure shows the corresponding test limit.
+We can see from the figure that UE still would be failed with the TT option 2.